tyshoe/speedrunProfile/README.md

 # speedrunProfile
-Please note: This repository is no longer being uaintained.
+Please note: This repository is no longer being maintained.

 **Features:**
 - Count of top 3 placements